Tenant Types FAQs

 Does the type of tenant I have in my property affect my policy?

-Yes, all policies are quoted and proposed on a variety of different factors, one of those being the tenant type.
-If the current tenant's situation changes and they become a different tenant type, you will need to make us aware.
+Yes, all policies and landlord insurance quotes are based on a variety of different factors, one of those being the tenant type.
+If the current tenant’s situation changes and they become a different tenant type, you will need to make us aware.

 Read more